jakemeltzer333/Game-of-Thrones-for-Dummies/README.md

 ## Technologies Used

 I set up the functionality of this app primarily through Node.js and the Express framework.
-I also used several node package modules (npms) to help with certain actions the app needed to run as well as for user authentication.
+I also used several node package modules (npms) to help with certain actions the app needed to function as well as for user authentication.

 ### List of NPMs used in this project
-    `bcryptjs`
-    `body-parser`
-    `cookie-parser`
-    `dotenv`
-    `ejs`
-    `express`
-    `express-session`
-    `isomorphic-fetch`
-    `method-override`
-    `morgan`
-    `passport`
-    `passport-local`
-    `pg-promise`
+    `
+    bcryptjs
+    body-parser
+    cookie-parser
+    dotenv
+    ejs
+    express
+    express-session
+    isomorphic-fetch
+    method-override
+    morgan
+    passport
+    passport-local
+    pg-promise
+    `
 In order to make my API calls, I used both the `Ajax` and `fetch` methods.
 I used ajax to make my initial API call to return all the information I wanted for each character.
 However, some of these character traits, such as allegiances, required another API call to be made to retrieve the name of that allegiance.
-For this, I used fetch, setting up helper functions retrieve that data and render it on the page as a string instead of as a link, which would've been the case if I had just made my ajax call.
+For this, I used fetch, setting up helper functions to retrieve that data and render it on the page as a string instead of as a URL, which would've been the case if I had just made my ajax call.

-I used CSS for styling the page and instead of HTML, I used 'EJS' to provide the layout of my pages.
+I used CSS for styling the page and instead of HTML, I used `ejs` to provide the layout of my pages.
 This allowed me to use simple loops and if statements to control which data I wanted to render on each page.

 ## Code Examples